Topological Aspects of Quantum Entanglement: Abstract

 \section{Abstract}

 Kauffman and Lomonaco in \cite{notsoshort} and \cite{May} explored the idea of understanding quantum entanglement (the non-local correlation of certain properties of particles) topologically by viewing unitary entangling operators as braiding operators.
 In \cite{amsshort}, it is shown that entanglement is a necessary condition for forming non-trivial invariants of knots from braid closures via solutions to the Yang-Baxter Equation.
 We show that the arguments used by \cite{amsshort} generalize to essentially the same results for quantum invariant state summation models of knots.
 In one case (the unoriented swap case) we give an example of a Yang-Baxter operator, and associated quantum invariant, that can detect the Hopf link.
 Again this is analogous to the results of \cite{amsshort}.
 We also give a class of $R$ matrices that are entangling and are weak invariants of classical knots and links yet strong invariants of virtual knots and links.
 We also give an example of an $SU(2)$ representation of the three-strand braid group that models the Jones polynomial for closures of three-strand braids.
 This invariant is a quantum model for the Jones polynomial restricted to three strand braids, and it does not involve quantum entanglement.
-These relationships between topological braiding and quantum entanglement can be used as a framework for future work in understanding the properties of entangling gates in topological quantum computing. \keywords{topological entanglement \and quantum entanglement \and Yang-Baxter operator \and state summation \and quantum link invariant}
+These relationships between topological braiding and quantum entanglement can be used as a framework for future work in understanding the properties of entangling gates in topological quantum computing.
+The paper ends with a discussion of the Aravind hypothesis about the direct relationship of knots and quantum entanglement, and the $ER = EPR$ hypothesis about the relationship of quantum entanglement with the connectivity of space.
+We describe how, given a background space and a quantum tensor network, to construct a new topological space, that welds the network and the background space together.
+This construction embodies the principle that quantum entanglement and topological connectivity are intimately related.